Consequentialist Objectives and Catastrophe: Preliminaries

-To quantify how much information $\hat r$ contains about $r^*$, we use the mutual information $\I(r^*;\hat r)$.
+To quantify how much information $\hat{r}$ contains about $r^*$, we use the mutual information $\I(r^*;\hat r)$.
 Informally, $\I(r^*;\hat r)$ measures the number of bits of information about $r^*$ required from the designer to convey $\hat{r}$.
+This quantity is central to our formulation and analysis, which will argue that to induce safe behavior the number of bits $\I(r^*;\hat r)$ would have to be impractically large.

+To interpret this, consider again a proxy reward function $\hat{r}$ derived from choice data.
+To produce $\hat{r}$, the designer provides to the agent a choice data set, possibly in a compressed form.
+The mutual information $\I(r^*; \hat{r})$ is a lower bound on the number of bits required to represent this data set.
+Intuitively, if $\I(r^*; \hat{r})$ is large then $\hat{r}$ expresses more information about $r^*$, and this is only possible if there is a large choice data set.

-To make this more concrete, consider the following interpretation of how $\hat r$ might be constructed.
-Let $k \in \mathbb{Z}_{++}$.
-The designer encodes information about $r^*$ into a message $M$ consisting of $k$ bits.
-Based on this message, the agent constructs the proxy reward function $\hat r$.
-Formally, we assume that $r^* \perp \hat r \mid M$.
-In other words, we have a Markov chain
+More generally, suppose the designer encodes information about $r^*$ into a message $M$ consisting of $k$ bits, where $k$ is a fixed positive integer.
+Based on this message, the agent constructs the proxy reward function $\hat{r}$.
+Formally, we assume $r^*$, $M$, and $\hat{r}$ form a Markov chain: